 "Yeah, let's," Roana agreed as she rested her head on my shoulder and we flipped back to the front of the compact but thick book.

-Then, as head of our household, Chief of the village, and an Ýsa myself, I began reading in the original Norse . . .
+Then, as head of our household, chief of the tribe, and an Ýsa myself, I began reading in the original Norse . . .

 "'Þetta er Berk. Þat er tólf daga nortur af Vonlaus og nokkrar grátur sutur af Frystingu til Dauta. Þat er statsett sterkbyggtur á Mitjunnar á Eymd. þorpit mitt—í orti . . . traustur. Þat hefur verit hér í sjö kynslótir, en hvert einasta bygging er nýtt.
 Vit höfum veitar, veiti, og heillandi mynd af sólarlags.
 Eina vandamál eru skatvalda. Þú sért, at flestir statir hafa mýs eta moskítóflugur.
 Vit höfum . . . drekar!'"